Behavioral Research to Improve Medication-Based Treatment

 Researchers hope to determine whether using these interventions in combination with medication improves adherence to medication, improves treatment outcomes, and reduces relapse in individuals seeking treatment for OUD.

-To date, through the Helping to End Addiction Long-termSM Initiative, or NIH HEAL InitiativeSM, NIH has awarded 11 grants to fund behavioral research aimed at improving medication outcomes through the BRIM program.
-The awards total approximately $33 million.
+To date, through the Helping to End Addiction Long-term® Initiative, or NIH HEAL Initiative®, NIH has funded 11 awards for this program, totaling $38.4 million.

 Some of the research projects will be carried out in the context of treatment services that the Substance Abuse and Mental Health Services Administration provides for OUD, layering additional research into state efforts to expand access to evidence-based treatment and recovery support services.